jawa-the-hutt/HTML5-Image-Resizer/README.md

 Resize Images to be uploaded to a server

 This Javascript library is created in an effort to afford an easy way to resize images on the fly before they are uploaded to a server.
+It will return an Array that has either a Base64 encoded DataURL or a File Blob for each image.

 It uses the HTML5 Files API to process each image and resize it to the options configured at the time the 'resizeimage' function is called.